 The orientation quiz does not count towards your final average, but it must be completed at a score of 100% before the rest of the course will open.
-There are also several graded PlayPosit quizzes embedded in the module lectures.
+There are also a number of graded PlayPosit quizzes embedded in the module lectures.
 All quizzes may be taken multiple times.
 See below for more information.